Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How do income tax thresholds, rates, and allowances work?

 A tax rate is the percentage of tax payable on money within a particular range, known as a tax band.
-UK income tax is worked out as a series of marginal bands, which means that you only pay the relevant tax rate on the part of your income which falls within that tax band.
+Income tax in the UK is worked out as a series of marginal bands, so you only pay the relevant tax rate on the part of your income which falls within that tax band.

 The amount of tax you pay is worked out as a percentage (known as a tax rate) of your income.

 It helps to think of the income tax system as a stack of containers.
-Each container is a tax band, and represents a portion of your salary at a particular level of income.
+Each container represents a tax band which holds a portion of your salary at a particular level of income.
 You’ll pay one rate of tax on the first container of income.
 If your earnings are more than the first container can hold, you’ll start filling up the next container, and pay a different rate of tax on the earnings that go into it.

 Income tax myth buster